virginiaputri/Coal-Shipment-Operational-Analysis/README.md

-# Coal Shipment Operational Analysis Dashboard: PT ITM Site Bontang
+# Coal Shipment Operational Analysis Dashboard

 A comprehensive Power BI solution designed to monitor and optimize coal shipment operations.
 This dashboard provides end-to-end visibility into logistics performance, weather impacts, and supply chain risks, specifically tailored for analysts and sales teams.